katsiarynashved/API_testing/README.md

 <br>

 ## Pet Store 🐈
-Main task was to test API of Pet store site (link to the documentation in Swagger:  https://petstore.swagger.io) The requirments were simplified that's why from time to time they did not accord with common sense.
+Main task was to test Pet Store site by API (link to the documentation in Swagger:  https://petstore.swagger.io) The requirments were simplified that's why from time to time they did not accord with common sense.
 All the fields with string format had no validation.
 So I wrote positive requests to check whether API works as it should be and negative tests that were declared in the documentation to see the behavior of the system.
 <br>🐞 During the testing I found a lot of bugs which I'll add to the repository "Bug-reports" soon.

 <h3>Link to the collection in Postman:</h3>